 Author, editor, journalist and lecturer; advocate of internationalist pacifism; influential member of the Socialist Party in the 1930s; genealogist; recorder of Rhode Island history and lore; named Harold Devere Allen.

-The American League against War and Fascism changed its name in 1937 to American League for Peace and Democracy.
-The ALPD was a coalition of liberal and left-wing organizations united to oppose war and the fascist governments in Europe.
+The American League against War and Fascism changed its name in 1937 to American League for Peace and Democracy (ALPD).
+It was a coalition of liberal and left-wing organizations united to oppose war and the fascist governments in Europe.
 It disbanded in 1940.

 Collection is primarily printed material; includes correspondence, training manuals, conference proceedings.